Skip to content ↓

 Ibuprofen will NOT be given to any student under the age of 16 unless they are prescribed by a GP.

 To ensure the safety of every student, we operate a triage system.
 This is to avoid students wandering round the school unaccompanied or standing outside the medical room, potentially being at risk if they are unwell.
 The teacher will request First Aid either via Arbor or by sending a student to get help.
-Once the request is received, a member of the pastoral team will go to the classroom and ascertain if they need to attend the medical room or not.
+Once the request is received, a member of the pastoral team or Healthcare Administrator will go to the classroom and ascertain if they need to attend the medical room or not.
 Students who have Pink Medical Passes issued to them for specific medical needs will be treated as urgent and this may result in others having to wait a little longer to be assessed.

 Any student that suffers a nosebleed will be sent to the first aid room immediately so they can be seen to.

-All students are able to seek First Aid at break and lunchtime via the Healthcare Administrator.
+All students are able to seek First Aid at break and lunch time via the Healthcare Administrator.

-If a student presents at school in the morning with an injury/condition sustained outside of school hours, we will contact parent/guardian and, if necessary, ask them to take them to the GP or A & E.
+If a student presents at school in the morning with an injury/condition sustained outside of school hours we will contact parent/guardian and if necessary ask them to take them to the GP or A & E.

-If a student falls ill during the school day and needs to go home, the parent/guardian will be contacted and required to pick them up.
+If a student falls ill during the school day and needs to go home the parent/guardian will be contacted and required to pick them up.